connectomicslab/connectomemapper3/paper/paper.md

 # Summary

-Connectome Mapper 3 provides a unique open-source software pipeline solution, written in Python 3, with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently create a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools.
+Connectome Mapper 3 provides a unique open-source software pipeline solution, written in Python 3, with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard.
 It has been designed around different characteristics that are highlighted in the next sections.

-\textbf{A flexible workflow in the BIDS ecosystem for integrative multi-modal human connectome analyses.}
+\textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.}
 CMP3 is empowered by Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
 The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated